mikejmcguirk/Neovim-Win10-Lazy/README.md

 - The executable is located in the bin folder.
 Create a PATH variable pointing to it

-- This config pulls in all Neovim runtime files in all projects.
-For non-Neovim work, the relevant line in lsp.lua needs to be commented out
+- This config uses the nvim-lspconfig boilerplate for checking the project workspace.
+If neither a .luarc.json nor a .luarc.jsonc file are found, the Neovim runtime files will be loaded

 ##### pylsp